MCV-C3/project23-24-07/README.md

 * Cristian Gutiérrez

 ## Bag of Visual Words (BoVW) classification
-Our tuned model with the optimized parameters is **Dense SIFT with PCA and SVM clf** which obtained a maximum Test Accuracy score of 83.02 during an Optuna optimization run.
+Our tuned model with the optimized parameters is **Dense SIFT (w/ PCA) + SVM (Kernel = RBF)** which obtained a maximum Test Accuracy score of 83.02 during an Optuna optimization run.
+In terms of the Cross-validation score the best model is **Dense SIFT (w/ LDA) + SVM (Kernel = RBF)** which obtained a maximum cross-val score of 86.42.

 ```
 Step size = 18